0

 - **Military:** Possesses a smaller army compared to Europe.

-- **Colonies:** Possesses the Philippines, Puerto Rico, Guam, etc.
+- **Colonies:** Philippines, Puerto Rico, Guam, etc.

 ---